 Low Vision describes a condition in which eyesight is reduced – it is not the same as blindness.
-However, the level of functioning vision can be too low to accomplish many routine, daily tasks with ease.
-For example, reading, watching TV, driving, writing, and cooking can become a frustrating challenge.
+However, the level of functioning vision can be too low to accomplish many routines, daily tasks with ease.
+For example, reading, watching TV, driving, writing, and cooking can become a frustrating challenges.
 That’s where our experienced low vision eye doctor, Dr. George Kornfeld, can help.

 Dr. Kornfeld, a certified member of The International Academy of Low Vision Specialists, has been serving low vision patients for over 44 years.
 Our Rochester, NY, office is comfortable and convenient, and we have helped many people from the area to regain independence with low vision.
 If you or a loved one has low vision, we will work with you to maximize your remaining eyesight and optimize your quality of life!
 Contact us to book a consultation in Rochester, NY.

 With low vision, none of these symptoms can be corrected fully by prescription eyewear, surgery, or medication.

 Age-related eye disease, such as glaucoma, macular degeneration, diabetic retinopathy, cataracts, and retinitis pigmentosa, is a primary cause of low vision.
 Other possible causes include brain injury or eye injury, as well as genetics.

 A range of low vision devices is available to help you use the eyesight you have left.
 Examples of low vision aids that we recommend in our Rochester, NY, practice include magnifiers, telescopic glasses, and computerized aids.